-The Model 1030 Series II has 5 modes or states that it can be in.
+The Model 1030 has 5 modes or states that it can be in.
 These are:

+Warm-up:

-Warm-up: When power is applied or after an alarm condition has been reset, the system goes through a 3 minute warm-up period.
+When power is applied or after an alarm condition has been reset, the system goes through a 3 minute warm-up period.

+Monitoring:

-Monitoring: After warm-up, the system goes into Monitor Mode.
+After warm-up, the system goes into Monitor Mode.
 It is continuously sampling ambient air and providing readout of the refrigerant concentration.

+Leak Wait:

-Leak Wait: When the concentration of refrigerant in the ambient air exceeds the preset trip point, the system enters the Leak Wait Mode.
+When the concentration of refrigerant in the ambient air exceeds the preset trip point, the system enters the Leak Wait Mode.
 The system stays in leak wait for a period of time ranging from 7 seconds to 3 minutes.
 The larger the ppm reading the shorter the wait period.
 The purpose of the wait is to avoid going into alarm for a brief transient increase in halogen background.
 During Leak Wait the PPM meter oscillates between 0 and the ppm reading.

+Alarm:

-Alarm: After the leak wait timing is complete, the system enters Alarm Mode.
-The Alarm Relay is energized, the Alarm Light flashes once per second, the meter is steady at the last PPM reading, and power to the sensor is shut off.
-The system remains in Alarm Mode until there is a reset.
+After the leak wait timing is complete, the system enters the Alarm Mode.
+The alarm light flashes, the alarm relay is energized, the meter is steady at the last ppm reading, and power to the sensor is shut off to protect it.
+The system remains in Alarm Mode until the reset push-button is depressed.

-Note: Systems for use with R123 do not shut down during Alarm Mode.
+Note: Systems for use with refrigerant R123 (software release 20) do not shut down during Alarm Mode.
 They continue to measure the actual refrigerant concentration.
 The system remains in Alarm Mode even if the concentration falls below the trip point.
 The Reset push-button must be depressed to clear the Alarm Mode.